Frequently Asked Questions

 What type of ball do you use?

-The international ball is a more solid plastic ball with ball bearings inside.
+The ball is a moulded solid plastic ball with ball bearings inside.
 This ball doesn't bounce all that much but travels fast off the bat when hit, making for interesting high scoring games, especially between international teams.